- 1 Belmond Castello di Casole

 Jackie Onassis is just one of many famous names that have checked into Hotel Il Pellicano, a cliffside hideaway above the Mediterranean Sea that retains its glamour after all these years.
 Guest rooms, scattered between the main house and freestanding villas, are countryside-chic with their terra cotta floors and beamed ceilings and look down on the hotel's saltwater pool and private beach.
 The two-Michelin-starred restaurant is pricey but worth the splurge—especially after a day spent on the water and exploring the nearby Spanish fortress.

-You have to scale a steep, winding road to reach Monteverdi Tuscany, set in the tiny medieval hamlet of Castiglioncello del Trinoro overlooking the Val d'Orcia, but the trek is worth it.
+You have to scale a steep, winding road to reach Monteverdi Tuscany, a stunning Tuscany hotel set in the tiny medieval hamlet of Castiglioncello del Trinoro overlooking the Val d'Orcia, but the trek is worth it.
 Each of the 11 rooms, which are scattered across the village, is romantically rustic with their four-poster beds, original wood beams, natural linens, and fresh flowers.
 There's also a wine bar in addition to a farm-to-table restaurant, while the pool and terraced gardens are some of the prettiest in Italy.
 The biggest news is the spa, set in the village's former granary, which incorporates local ingredients like sage and lemon balm into its treatments, offers yoga in the lavender gardens, and features private stone baths on a terrace with views of the valley.

 Talk about a view: the 750 acres that make up Borgo Pignano, a centuries-old villa turned boho-chic country house hotel, are set on a hilltop overlooking the Tuscan hills.
 The saltwater infinity pool is, as you can see, magnificent—but you'll want to tear yourself away so you can explore everything else, including the gardens and stables (where yoga, bocce, and horseback riding are on offer), and your guest room (just one of 14) done up with Italian period furniture and original frescoes.